Sylvan452/trimax/README.md

-# 🌐 Trimax Digital Marketing Agency Website
+# 🌐 Trimax Media Digital Marketing Agency Website

 ## 🔖 Project Title & Description
-**Trimax** is a digital marketing agency website built with a modern stack.
+**Trimax Media** is a digital marketing agency website built with a modern stack.
 The platform serves as a professional online presence for the agency, showcasing services, portfolio, and blog content.
 It is designed to highlight brand authority, attract potential clients, and provide an SEO-optimized hub for thought leadership through blog posts.